sarrchri/relax-intel-rmrr/README.md

 As I believe in *[eating your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)* I run the kernel described here.
 Thus, I publish precompiled packages.

-1. Go to the [releases tab](https://github.com/Aterfax/relax-intel-rmrr/releases) and pick appropriate packages
+1. Go to the [releases tab](https://github.com/sarrchri/relax-intel-rmrr/releases) and pick appropriate packages
 2. Download `release.zip`, unzip it and `cd` down to the bottom of the directory tree.
 (You can copy links and use `wget https://...` and `unzip release.zip` on the server itself)
-3. *(OPTIONAL)* Verify the release signature on ``release.zip`` as discussed here: https://github.com/Aterfax/relax-intel-rmrr/discussions/16
 4. Install all using `dpkg -i *.deb` in the folder where you downloaded the debs
 5. *(OPTIONAL)* Verify the kernel works with the patch disabled by rebooting and checking if `uname -r` shows a version ending with `-pve-relaxablermrr`